By the co-author of The easy Guide to Your Walt Disney World Visit 2020, the best-reviewed Disney World guidebook series ever.

 • Earlier access to the most popular dining reservations.

-• Free parking at the theme parks, and no resort fees.
-(Note that for most reservations parking is no longer free at the hotels themselves.)
+• Free parking at the theme parks and the hotels, and no resort fees.

 • Fun theming and good convenience